Mega567835/LukeMason_GamePortfolio/Planet Of The _Chokes/Description.md

 Game page: https://wild-mortimer.itch.io/planet-of-the-chokes

-Planet of the 'Chokes is my most recent game.
-I worked in a team of 3 to create the game for Chillenium 2023, a two day game jam at Texas A&M.
+I worked in a team of 3 to create Planet of the 'Chokes for Chillenium 2023, a two day game jam at Texas A&M.
 It is a short tower defense game with some unique mechanics.
 My team and I plan to continue transforming the jam game into a full game this summer.
 The game is a good showcase of game design, music composition, and programming, which I contributed most to.